AJMartel/poopypantsmcdeluxesoundman/README.md

-# Still need to upload code
+# Still need to upload code, wiring diagram is up.